 - identifying and regulating conflicts of interest; and

 - preventing the creation of false accounts and the use of forged documents.

-The general obligation under the Anti-corruption Law to develop and implement anti-corruption measures is further elaborated by the Methodical Recommendations for the Development and Adoption of Anti-Corruption Measures of the Federal Labour Ministry (November 8 2013).
-This document lists in detail the specific steps which are recommended to be taken by organisations in order to comply fully with their obligation under the Anti-corruption Law.
+The general obligation under the Anti-corruption Law to develop and implement anti-corruption measures is further elaborated by the Methodical Recommendations for the Development and Adoption of Anti-corruption Measures of the Federal Labour Ministry 2013.
+This document details the specific steps that organisations should take in order to comply fully with their obligation under the Anti-corruption Law.

 The Anti-corruption Law does not provide for penalties where an organisation fails to implement the required anti-corruption measures.
 However, such failure may lead to liability under the Administrative Offences Code if the organisation is unable to demonstrate that it has taken all measures necessary to prevent bribery committed by its employees or agents.